 Before you prepare and lodge an application, we encourage you to discuss it with one of Council's duty planners to obtain general advice.
-This is a free service, available via phone or in person at our administration building between 9am and 5pm, Monday to Friday.
+This is a free service, available via phone between 9am and 5pm, Monday to Friday.

 Detailed written advice can be obtained through a formal Pre-DA meeting.
 These meetings are reserved for significant proposals, including multi-dwelling developments, subdivisions of more than 10 lots, commercial developments, industrial developments, and all temporary events requiring development consent; or proposals with complex planning considerations.

 A formal meeting is intended to give consideration to the feasibility of your proposal and provide information in relation to the assessment process.
 The principal objective is to identify and resolve constraints related to your project before submitting your application.
 The meeting is for discussion and clarification only and isn't intended to preempt a final decision in relation to a DA.

 Although Pre-DA meetings are not mandatory, consultation early in the process may prevent delays in processing of your application.

 Meetings are held each Friday morning by appointment at our administration building, subject to availability.

 In the first instance, discuss your proposal with Council’s Duty Planner in order to obtain clarification as to whether the proposal qualifies for the Pre-DA service.